icme/cme257-advanced-julia/class/getting_started.md

 3. Dual boot your Windows machine with a \*nix operating system.

 If you have significant development experience on Windows, you may be able to navigate the course with Julia on Windows.
 However, the instructor will not be very useful for the purposes of troubleshooting any problems.

+### If You're Unfamiliar with BASH

+Don't worry - you don't need much for this course.
+Many references can be found online, but [here's one quick reference](https://courses.cs.washington.edu/courses/cse390a/14au/bash.html).

+Once you can navigate the filesystem using the commands ```ls, cd, pwd, mkdir, rmdir```, you should be able to follow the instructions below.

 ## Install on Your Computer